StefRuseva88/mutation-tests-stryker/README.md

 # Mutation Testing using .Net and Stryker
+## This is a test project for Back-End Test Technologies January 2024 Course @ SoftUni.
+---
 ## Project Overview

 This repository contains exercises focused on mutation testing, a critical aspect of ensuring code quality.